makeandbuild/vessl-webapp/README.md

 # Integration tests

-Check out the tests in [EventResourceTest](./src/test/java/com/makeandbuild/vessl/sample/rest/EventResourceTest.java) and [UserResourceTest](./src/test/java/com/makeandbuild/vessl/sample/rest/UserResourceTest.java) for a http client to the REST resources

-you can run them via:
+Check out the tests in [EventResourceTest](./src/test/java/com/makeandbuild/vessl/sample/rest/EventResourceTest.java) and [UserResourceTest](./src/test/java/com/makeandbuild/vessl/sample/rest/UserResourceTest.java) for a http client to the REST resources.
+You can run all of them via:

     gradle clean integrationTest